mathiassol/voting-system/README.md

 <br>
 # Database
-this system uses sqlite3 database to store and manage data. data like voting pools, and users ID's. here are some of the Features
+this system uses sqlite3 database to store and manage data. data like voting pools, and users ID's. here are some of the Features:
 * create a voting pool with x Options
 * Database to ui communication via Chart.js
 * easy login system